erincatto/dynamic-tree/docs/refs/Notes.md

 # Nathanael Presson, btDbvt

 Incremental BVH builder.
-Uses dist_x + dist_y + dist_z of centers for child selection (Proximity).
+Uses Manhattan distance of centers for insertion traversal.
+Only considers leaves as siblings.
 Tiles example creates tree of height 209.
 Takes 49300 iterations to get to height of 14 using round-robbin remove-insert.